MingzhenAo/Constraint-Programming/README.md

 # Solving Puzzle Games with CSP solvers
 The goal of this project is to model two puzzle games based on CSPs and compare the performances of different solvers.

-The git repository is used to store some important files such as Minizinc files, contract, report and so on.
+The git repository is used to store some important files such as Minizinc files, contracts, report and so on.
 The git repository mainly consists of five parts, IQ Twist, Zig Zag Puzzler, Formalities, Literature, Report and Further Information

 [[_TOC_]]